process-analytics/bpmn-visualization-examples/examples/interaction/diagram-fit-on-load/README.md

     border-style: solid;
     border-color: #B0B0B0;
     border-width: 1px;
-    /* This ensures that the parts of the diagram outside of the viewport are not displayed. */
+    /* This ensures that the parts of the diagram outside of the container are not displayed. */
     overflow: hidden;
 }
 ```